-- At least One Made-for-tv short based on The Jetsons.
+- Two made-for-tv short based on The Jetsons.
 He made his directorial debut while working on the '80s revival.

 - Heartaches: A flash series in the works of his.

-- He Hog The Atomic Pig: A animated feature idea that he is attempting to pitch.
+- He Hog The Atomic Pig: A animated feature idea that he attempted to pitch.